PDM4AR/exercises/docs/14-multiagent_collection.md

 #### Observations and Sensors
 {:#obs-sensor}
-The observations are computed assuming a 2D Lidar sensor with 360-degree field of view.
+The observations are computed assuming a 2D Lidar sensor with 360-degree field of view and a detection range of **5 meters**.
 This means they contain information only about non-occluded players and goals.
 The sensor is implemented using the `FovObsFilter` class, which filters the full observations based on line-of-sight.

 Another robot or goal in the gray (occluded) area would not be visible to the agent: